kalfeher/CDS-EPP-Mapping/draft-feher-cds-epp-mapping.md

 # Background

 {{!RFC7344}} specifies how DNS trust can be maintained across key rollovers in-band between parent and child. {{!RFC8078}} added inband signalling DNSSEC status changes and documented 3 use cases.
-This document describes how the parent zone changes required by those use cases might be implemented via EPP.
+This document describes how the parent zone changes required by those use cases might be implemented on behalf of the Domain owner via EPP.
 This document seeks to map the three use cases found in {{!RFC8078}} section 2, to EPP operations.

 ## Registries and Registrars
 Support for CDS/CDNSKEY amongst Internet Registries is likely to remain inconsistent for some time.
 Therefore practices for updating the parent zone for a registered domain should allow for either the Registry or the sponsoring Registrar to observe a domain's CDS records and subsequent state changes.
 In most TLDs both the Registrar and Registry are capable of making the changes signaled by CDS records, to the parent zone.

 Some Registrars may support CDS even if the Registry does not.

 Some Registries may use EPP as the method by which CDS signals are applied to the registry system for subsequent entry into the registered domain's parent zone.
+This document focuses on Registrars detecting and making the necessary changes to the parent zone, however a Registry may use these same techniques.

 # Registrar Initial Trust Models

-In addition to the proposed methods for establishing initial trust found in {{!RFC8078}}, an additional method {{!draft-thomassen-dnsop-dnssec-bootstrapping}}which does not require registrant interaction is also discussed here.
+The initial trust models found in {{!RFC8078}} may be used by Registrars.
+Additional methods such as the technique described in {{!draft-thomassen-dnsop-dnssec-bootstrapping}} may also be used.

 ## RFC8078